Tanya Tucker: 2000–present: Music career today

 In 2002, Tucker founded Tuckertime Records, allowing her to retain control of the recording process and release the singles she wished to release.
 The same year, she issued Tanya, her first album in five years, which was distributed through Capitol Records.

 In 2002, Tucker was ranked number 20 on CMT's 40 Greatest Women of Country Music.
 In 2005, she released an album, Live at Billy Bob's Texas.
 In 2005, she also contributed two songs to a tribute album to Bob Wills, called A Tribute to Bob Wills 100th Anniversary.
 In 2005, she released a book, 100 Ways to Beat the Blues on Fireside, which included tips on shaking the blues, from some of Tucker's friends such as Willie Nelson, Brenda Lee, Little Richard, and Burt Reynolds.

-Tucker recorded an album, Lonesome Town, which has been put on hold, but a live concert recorded at the Renaissance Center in December was to be released.
-Tucker sang a duet with country music artist Billy Joe Shaver, of Shaver's song, "Played the Game Too Long", on his latest album, Everybody's Brother, that was released in September 2007.
+Tucker recorded an album, Lonesome Town, around 2007, but it has never been released.
+The same year, she recorded a live concert at the Renaissance Center in December.
+Tucker also sang a duet with country music artist Billy Joe Shaver, of Shaver's song, "Played the Game Too Long", on his album, Everybody's Brother, released in September 2007.

 In 2009, Tucker signed a one-time deal with Saguaro Road Records from Time-Life.
-Tanya's "Lonesome Town" project was put on hold to do the first cover album of her career, My Turn, which was released in June 2009 and placed number 27 on the Billboard country charts.
+Tucker's "Lonesome Town" project was put on hold to do the first cover album of her career, My Turn, which was released in June 2009 and placed number 27 on the Billboard country charts.
 The first single, "Love's Gonna Live Here", was released to radio and was also available as a digital single.
 It is a remake of the classic hit by Buck Owens.
 The album includes classic country hits such as "Wine Me Up", "Lovesick Blues", "You Don't Know Me", "Ramblin' Fever", "Walk Through This World With Me", "Big Big Love", "Crazy Arms", "After The Fire Is Gone", and "Oh Lonesome Me".

 Tucker appeared on Terri Clark's 2012 album Classic in a remake duet of her first single "Delta Dawn".